 Delightful Le Domaine de Palerme for a Poetic Stay in Provence

-According to my phone,“You have arrived.”
+According to my phone, “You have arrived.”
 Good thing for the warning, as I might have missed the small entry sign for le Domaine de Palerme.
 Discrete might be a good descriptor for this property located only a couple kilometres from the heart of lively L’Isle sur la Sorgue.
 The Domaine’s entrance is a classic Provencal vision, a long driveway bordered by towering Plane trees.
-However, the postcard-worthy image of a Duke’s country house in Provence awaits you a few steps beyond the car park.
+However, the postcard-worthy image of Duke’s country house in Provence awaits you a few steps beyond the car park.

 Swirling leaves and dust encircled my car; the Mistral was performing its windy fight.
 Even with that blustery backdrop, I felt a sense of calm arriving at le Domaine de Palerme.
 The timing for my arrival was far from perfect.
 Hosts Eric and Karin Gusman were in the midst of receiving guests, a family from the United States, who had booked the entire property for a week-long family reunion.
 Their teamwork was evident as a relaxed Eric Gusman provided me with a detailed property tour while his wife welcomed the guests.

 Eric and Karin Gusman purchased the property in May 2015.
 They are the sixth owners of le Domaine de Palerme a 15-hectare property that has remained intact since the bastide (large manor house) was constructed for the Duke of Palerme in 1736.
 As the Papal Treasurer, the Duke required an estate home that matched his professional status.
 The restored three-story main house with its lofty ceilings and grand windows retains that period elegance.